-A media statement released by South Australian Treasurer Rob Lucas today makes a number of allegations about the current Enterprise Agreement negotiations between the RTBU and the Rail Commissioner.
+A media statement released by South Australian Treasurer Rob Lucas today makes a number of false allegations about the current Enterprise Agreement negotiations between the RTBU and the Rail Commissioner.

 Mr Lucas implies that “taxpayers would be forced to pay a special personal ‘car wash allowance’ to rail staff working at the Adelaide Operation Centre in Dry Creek.”